pomme-clic/s-money-documentation/docs/usecases/topups/topup_dispute.md

-# Top-up dispute
+# Unpaid card top-up
-Also called a "chargeback", a top-up dispute occurs when an end user disputes a top-up transaction with their external bank.
+An unpaid card top-up is also called a "chargeback".

-If the top-up is validated by the external bank, Xpollens must reimburse the amount.
+If the top-up chargeback is validated by the external bank, Xpollens must reimburse the amount.
 In this case, a chargeback is processed.

 <br/>